 - Calculation of phase diagrams based on model prediction/correlation

-- Equilibrium simulations/optimizations of processes with salt solutions such as fractional crystallization processes.
+- Equilibrium simulations/optimizations of processes with salt solutions such as closed loop simulation of fractional crystallization processes.

-- Equilibrium based simulation of processes for CO2 capture or similar.
+- Equilibrium based simulations of processes for CO2 capture or similar.

 All calculations and all software we offer are based on the Extended UNIQUAC thermodynamic model for electrolytes.
 Please inquire for details on the above services or related services that we might be able to provide by emailing us at email@example.com.